 Stonewall Diversity Champion

-We are a Stonewall Diversity Champion which celebrates the fact the we are committed to working to support lesbian, gay and bisexual staff.
+We are a Stonewall Diversity Champion which celebrates the fact the we are committed to working to support lesbian, gay, bisexual and trans staff.

 - Policies and reports